-Psalms 13:5 But I have trusted in thy mercy; my heart shall rejoice in thy salvation.
+Psalm 13:5 But I have trusted in thy mercy; my heart shall rejoice in thy salvation.

-Psalms 56:8-10 Thou tellest my wanderings: put thou my tears into thy bottle: are they not in thy book?
+Psalm 56:8-10 Thou tellest my wanderings: put thou my tears into thy bottle: are they not in thy book?
 9 When I cry unto thee, then shall mine enemies turn back: this I know; for God is for me.
 10 In God will I praise his word: in the LORD will I praise his word.

-Psalms 57:6 They have prepared a net for my steps; my soul is bowed down: they have digged a pit before me, into the midst whereof they are fallen themselves.
+Psalm 57:6 They have prepared a net for my steps; my soul is bowed down: they have digged a pit before me, into the midst whereof they are fallen themselves.
 Selah.

-Psalms 71:20-23 Thou, which hast shewed me great and sore troubles, shalt quicken me again, and shalt bring me up again from the depths of the earth.
+Psalm 71:20-23 Thou, which hast shewed me great and sore troubles, shalt quicken me again, and shalt bring me up again from the depths of the earth.
 21 Thou shalt increase my greatness, and comfort me on every side.
 22 I will also praise thee with the psaltery, even thy truth, O my God: unto thee will I sing with the harp, O thou Holy One of Israel.
 23 My lips shall greatly rejoice when I sing unto thee; and my soul, which thou hast redeemed.